 February 17, 2025 – DSE K-12, Data Science Education K-12 Conference, San Antonio, Texas

-CSE Leader Barnas Monteith presents a paper as first author on the use of Vectorized Entropy Analysis in Project LogicDS, at the inaugural annual conference, DSE K-12, focused on data science & AI education and research.
+CSE Leader Barnas Monteith presents a paper as first author on the use of Vectorized Entropy Analysis in Project LogicDS, at the inaugural annual conference, DSE K-12 in Las Vegas, colocated with CSTA, focused on data science & AI education and research.

 October 16, 2024 International Science Festival, Beijing